On the non-existence of left-invariant hypercomplex structures on $SU(2)^{4n}$

 \section{Preliminaries}

-In this section, we establish the notation for the current paper while reviewing some basic facts about hypercomplex manifolds. \begin{proposition} If $(I,J,K)$ is a hypercomplex structure on a real, finite dimensional vector space $V$, then $\dim V=4n$ for some integer $n\ge 0$. \end{proposition} \begin{proof} Assume that $\dim V>0$ and let $\eta$ be any (positive definite) inner product on $V$.
+In this section, we establish the notation for the current paper while reviewing some basic facts about hypercomplex manifolds for the beneift of the reader who has no familiartiy with hypercomplex geometry. \begin{proposition} If $(I,J,K)$ is a hypercomplex structure on a real, finite dimensional vector space $V$, then $\dim V=4n$ for some integer $n\ge 0$. \end{proposition} \begin{proof} Assume that $\dim V>0$ and let $\eta$ be any (positive definite) inner product on $V$.
 Define $\langle\cdot,\cdot\rangle$ to be the inner product on $V$ given by

 From this, is easy to see that $\langle\cdot,\cdot\rangle$ is invariant under $I$, $J$, and $K$.
 Let $v$ be any nonzero element of $V$.
 It is easy to see that $\{v,Iv,Jv,Kv\}$ are orthogonal with respect to $\langle\cdot, \cdot\rangle$.
 In particular, the aforementioned vectors are linearly independent.
 Let $U_1\subset V$ be the $4$-dimensonal subspace with basis $\{v,Iv,Jv,Kv\}$ and let $V_1:=U_1^\perp$ be the orthogonal complement of $U_1$ in $V$ with respect to $\langle\cdot,\cdot\rangle$.
 Then $V=U_1\oplus V_1$.
 The $(I,J,K)$-invariance of $\langle\cdot,\cdot\rangle$ together with the (clear) invariance of $U_1$ under $I$, $J$, and $K$ implies that $V_1$ is also invariant under $I$, $J$, and $K$.
 Now, if $\dim V_1>0$, we can repeat the entire process with $V_1$ and extract another $4$-dimensional subspace $U_2\subset V_1$ to obtain the decomposition